 - As a writer, how might you decide whether to use dashes, commas, or parentheses?

-And we could go on for a long time discussing questions like that with different passages.
-In fact, this book has other author’s choice elements that teachers could model for students during a creative writing unit, like italicized text, larger and bolder text, figurative language, choppy sentences for effect, dialogue, and the list goes on.
+We could go on for a long time discussing questions like that with different passages.
+In fact, this book has other author’s choice elements that teachers could model for students during a creative writing unit, like italicized text, larger and bolder text, figurative language, choppy sentences for effect, dialogue, and so on.

-Picture books really are powerful tools for grade school and high school classrooms.
+Picture books are powerful tools for grade school and high school classrooms.
 Do you have ideas about how to incorporate them?
 Successful experiences teaching with picture books?
-Favorite classics you use?
+Favorite classics you enjoy using?
 Please share in the comments below.
-I’d love to hear from you.
+We’d love to learn from you.